felixhyperspacem/free-for-dev/README.md

 ## Security and PKI

+  * [Aikido Security](https://www.aikido.dev) — Aikido Security is an all-in-one developer-friendly application security platform.
+It scans your code, containers & cloud in 10 different ways, showing you which security issues and vulnerabilities are actually important to solve.
+It speeds up triaging massively by cutting out false-positives, and making things human-readable.
   * [alienvault.com](https://www.alienvault.com/open-threat-exchange/reputation-monitor) — Uncovers compromised systems in your network
   * [atomist.com](https://atomist.com/) — A quicker and more convenient way to automate various development tasks.
 Now in beta.
   * [Bridgecrew](https://bridgecrew.io/) — Infrastructure as code (IaC) security powered by the open source tool - [Checkov](https://github.com/bridgecrewio/checkov).
 The core Bridgecrew platform is free for up to 50 IaC resources.